harsh-ps-2003/pikachu/README.md

 gRPC Client on Every Node
 What it does:
 In addition to running a server, each node can initiate its own gRPC clients to communicate with other nodes.
 When a node determines that it is not responsible for a given key or needs to forward a DHT operation (like key transfer, Put/Get, etc.), it creates a gRPC client (using, for example, the ChordGrpcClient from src/network/grpc/client.rs).
-Role in DHT:
-The client connects to the other node's gRPC server using the network address obtained previously (via mDNS or from an address mapping like NodeId → gRPC address).
-This enables a node to forward requests over a secure and structured RPC mechanism.
-Combination in p2p:
-Every node is both an echo-server and a caller—ready to handle incoming requests on its server port and, when needed, capable of making outgoing calls to peers.
-This dual role supports effective p2p communication where nodes directly exchange DHT protocol messages.

 ---
 How gRPC Fits in the p2p Communication Flow
 1. Peer Discovery
 Nodes use mDNS for local discovery.
-When a node learns of a new peer (by its libp2p PeerId), it also extracts the advertised gRPC address (port on localhost).
+When a node learns of a new peer (by its libp2p NodeId), it also extracts the advertised gRPC address (port on localhost).
 Building the Overlay
-The discovered PeerId is transformed into a NodeId, which is used in constructing the overlay (i.e., creating the Chord ring, filling finger tables, etc.).
+The discovered NodeId is transformed into a NodeId, which is used in constructing the overlay (i.e., creating the Chord ring, filling finger tables, etc.).
 Simultaneously, each node stores a mapping from its NodeId to its gRPC address.
 This mapping makes it possible to look up the correct connection endpoint when needing to forward a message.
 3. Operations & Request Forwarding
 Example (Lookup/Put/Get):